bioinformaticsdotca/IDE_2023/module7/module7_phylodynamics_practical.md

 conda activate signalcovtools
 ```

-You should see the command-prompt (where you type commands) switch to include `(augur)` at the beginning, showing you are inside this environment.
+You should see the command-prompt (where you type commands) switch to include `(signalcovtools)` at the beginning, showing you are inside this environment.
 You should also be able to run the `augur` command like `augur --version` and see output:

 **Output after running `augur --version`**
 ```